adamfil/AnomalyDetection/README.md

     - Start the jupyter notebook server:
         1. Locally: `jupyter notebook`
         2. Remote: [Link](https://medium.com/@apbetahouse45/how-to-run-jupyter-notebooks-on-remote-server-part-1-ssh-a2be0232c533) to article with description.
+    - Open the file 'notebooks/TrainingTemplate.ipynb' in your browser and executed the steps chronologically (Shift+Return)

+Testing
+------------
+Prerequisites: The notebook assumes that steps 1-6 from above have been executed.
+1. Execute the testing steps in the notebook:
+    - Start the jupyter notebook server:
+        1. Locally: `jupyter notebook`
+        2. Remote: [Link](https://medium.com/@apbetahouse45/how-to-run-jupyter-notebooks-on-remote-server-part-1-ssh-a2be0232c533) to article with description.
     - Open the file 'notebooks/TestingTemplate.ipynb' in your browser and executed the steps chronologically (Shift+Return)

-Statistics and Visualizations
-------------

-Prerequisites: The notebook assumes that steps 1-4 from above have been executed.

 Project Organization
 ------------